tsnl/qy/qcl/interpretation/vm.md

 **TODO:** rely on **reflection** to dynamically maintain information about defined variables, their location in source code, and their type (so we can use the right arguments for, say, `lea` instructions)

+### Poking

+While functions can be loaded and executed, the VM may still need to be configured before executing code, or may need to be queried for state during debug or emission.

+This is achieved using the `poke` API, which involves manipulating bits of the VM state from outside the VM.